 8 – 13 years old

 2 Kids Summer Camp choices:

 July 17th - July 20th

 $ 900 Tuition

-6 campers maximum, don't wait to sign up your camper!
+6 Campers maximum, don't wait to reserve your spot!

 To register please complete the Registration Form